Owner/CEO

-Our Coaches
+Our Story

 Libby Sargeant

-General Manager, Private/Group Coach
+General Manager & Coach

 Sports have always been a huge part of my life, and while I love competing, athletics has always been my center for community and friendship.
 While in college at the Air Force Academy, I competed on the D1 triathlon team and I loved both the sport itself and the people who pushed me to show up, work hard, and better myself daily.
 When a biking accident in 2018 led to my hip and femur being shattered, I was told both my military career and days of competing were over.
 Despite the toll this took on me physically and mentally, my community was what pulled me through.
 I couldn’t have done it without them.
 Almost two years ago, I heard about CF for the first time and was intrigued by the diversity of skills required for this sport; however, what really intrigued me was the community.
 My first workout humbled me (to say the least), yet people came around high-fiving me, and encouraging me anyway.
 I also loved how accessible it was for people at every level of fitness.
 Every single movement could be modified to keep me safe while my hip was still healing, and that never took away from the competitive atmosphere I craved.
 I loved that no matter someone’s strength, ability, or background, CF could meet them where they are and everyone could get after challenging and fun workouts together.
 I was immediately hooked.
 I am grateful today to be part of one of the most uplifting communities out there and encourage others to fight for their potential every day.